The Accountancy Licensing Library

 Iowa offers the following types of accounting licenses and privileges.
 Click on the tabs above to learn more about the requirements and procedures for each type of license.

-Initial Certificate, Transfer of Exam Scores, LPA
+Initial Certificate, Transfer of Exam Scores

 Initial License

 Initial Certificate.
 Applicants who have passed the Uniform CPA Examination for any state and are not licensed to practice public accounting in any jurisdiction may apply for an Initial Certificate in Iowa.
 Iowa also offers a Licensed Public Accountant (LPA) license.
 For information about the Iowa LPA license, please refer to Iowa Admin.
 Code r.
-193A.4.
+193A—4.

 Click Initial Licensure in the menu bar at the top of this page for additional information.